 - “… Professor Palmer’s invaluable book on Bailment …”; (Professor F M B Reynolds in (1995) 111 Law Quarterly Review 8)

-- At Sydney in April 2012 he delivered the Sir Charles Nicholson Lecture on ‘Legal Milestones in the Recovery of Orphaned and Abducted Antiquities’ at the Nicholson Museum at Melbourne University.
+At Sydney in April 2012 he delivered the Sir Charles Nicholson Lecture on ‘Legal Milestones in the Recovery of Orphaned and Abducted Antiquities’ at the Nicholson Museum at the University of Sydney.

-- On 23rd June 2011 he addressed the international symposium on Holocaust Art Looting and Restitution convened by Christie’s at Milan.
+At Milan in June 2011 he addressed the international symposium on Holocaust Art Looting and Restitution convened by Christie’s.
 His paper was titled ‘Rapine, Redress and Reconciliation: the Architecture of Holocaust-related Claims’.

 Awards and achievements